midl-dev/tezos-on-gke/README.md

 This deploys a fully featured, [best practices](https://medium.com/tezos/its-a-baker-s-life-for-me-c214971201e1) Tezos baking service on Google Kubernetes Engine.

-This setup does not include the signer for the baking keys.
-These keys should be exposed by a remote signer connected to a Hardware Security Module under your control.
+The private baking key can be managed two ways:

+* a hot private key stored as a Kubernetes secret for testing purposes
+* support for a ssh-tunneled remote signing setup, for production mainnet bakers

 Features:

 * high availaibility baking, endorsing and accusing
 * ssh endpoint for remote signing
-* compatible with mainnet and alphanet
+* compatible with Tezos mainnet and testnets such as Carthagenet
-* blockchain snapshot download and import from a public URL for faster synchronization of the nodes
+* blockchain snapshot download and import for faster synchronization of the nodes
 * support for two highly available signers
 * deploy everything in just one command
 * TODO: